Uprock: Late 1970s

 Rock dance was taken seriously by some of its participants and supporters as it was an integral part of socializing.
 Prize money, women, bragging rights were all coveted and to the better and popular dancers went the spoils.
-Mimicking gang mentality where a member from one gang would successfully take the "colors" (jacket with gang insignia) from a member of a rival gang, dancers would sometimes compete for their respective shirts, however this practice was mostly done in Brooklyn, where the dance remained a bit primitive with the mind set of burning the other dancer with disrespectful hand gestures.
-Similar to gang idiosyncrasy, this was considered a particularly severe humiliation, thus, it was considered one of the highest stakes in a battle.
+Mimicking Crew mentality where a member from one crew would successfully take the "colors" (jacket with crew insignia) from a member of a rival crew, dancers would sometimes compete for their respective shirts, however this practice was mostly done in Brooklyn, where the dance remained a bit primitive with the mind set of burning the other dancer with disrespectful hand gestures.
+Similar to a gang rumble, idiosyncrasy, this was considered a particularly severe humiliation, thus, it was considered one of the highest stakes in a battle.
 If you lost your shirt, you would sometimes lose your nickname and/or your crew's name.

-While other Rock Dancers throughout the City had critical acclaim from dancing in City Wide Rock Competitions Brooklyn Rockers kept their beloved style of Jerks and Burning in Brooklyn in local competitions.
+While other Rock Dancers throughout the city had critical acclaim from dancing in City Wide Rock Competitions Brooklyn Rockers kept their beloved style of Jerks and Burning in Brooklyn in local competitions.
 However, a few dancers from Brooklyn competed in competitions against the better dancers from other boroughs at contests in clubs like The Bon Sua, The Footsteps, Latin Times and the Starship Discovery in Manhattan where they placed in the top 5.
 One of the biggest City Wide Rock Contests was hosted by The Hoe Ave Boys Club on 174th St. in the Bronx in 1977.
 Dancers from all Boroughs competed and it was won by Hector Barrios and Pete Martinez from the Latin Symbolics Rock Team.